top of page

 Applicants are welcome to partner with ANY agency of their choosing when designing a project for the ASF application.
 If you’re short on ideas of where to start, the following Houston-area agencies have expressed high interest in working with a fellow next year.
 If you are interested in any of the opportunities in this list, please reach out using the information below for more information.
 If no contact information is listed, then contact Carol Jacob at the Contact Us section and she can get you connected with the most appropriate person.
 To see current projects that can be carried on by new Fellows, please look at the Current Projects

-We encourage applicants to begin contacting agencies or Carol this Fall (carol.jacob@asfhg.org) so that you can have a strong project plan for your application that will be due February 4th, 2024.
+We encourage applicants to begin contacting agencies or Carol this Fall (carol.jacob@asfhg.org) so that you can have a strong project plan for your application that will be due early February 2025.

 If you are a site that is interested in having Fellows, please email Carol Jacob at carol.jacob@asfhg.org.